Dedicated Customer Support

 Symptoms of severe reflux

-Although It’s rare for infants to have severe symptoms of acid reflux (GERD), the symptoms may include:
+Although it’s rare for infants to have severe symptoms of acid reflux (GERD), the symptoms may include:

 • Frequent Heartburn: Persistent and intense burning sensation in the chest, often occurring after meals or when lying down.